 Composition in Red, Blue, and Yellow (1929) by Piet Mondrian; Piet Mondrian, Public domain, via Wikimedia Commons

-On the opposite end of the spectrum is Edward Degas’ The Ballet Class (1871) which is a study in muted, gentle tones, from the soft green of the room’s walls and the white of the dancers’ dresses, to the restrained browns of the floorboards.
+On the opposite end of the spectrum is Edgar Degas’ The Ballet Class (1871) which is a study in muted, gentle tones, from the soft green of the room’s walls and the white of the dancers’ dresses, to the restrained browns of the floorboards.
 The overall impression of the painting is peacefulness and quiet gentility.

-Two other contrasting paintings are van Gogh’s Fishing Boats on the Beach at Saintes Maries de la Mer (1888) and James Abbott McNeill Whistler’s Whistler’s Mother (1871).
+Two other contrasting paintings are Van Gogh’s Fishing Boats on the Beach at Saintes Maries de la Mer (1888) and James Abbott McNeill Whistler’s Whistler’s Mother (1871).
 In Van Gogh’s painting, the dominant colors are orange and blue with a touch of lime green.
 He said, “There is no blue without yellow and without orange.”
 There were very few of Van Gogh’s contemporaries who were able to successfully paint with bright colors the way he did, and Fishing Boats is no exception.

 Fishing Boats on the Beach (1888) by Vincent Van Gogh; Vincent van Gogh, Public domain, via Wikimedia Commons